PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 The AST is a detailed tree representation of the Java source code which can be traversed via the [visitor Pattern](#visitor-pattern).
 It consists of a root node (ICompilationUnit) and many different child nodes which are built upon each other.
 The AST has a structure similar to
 ![AST: Structure](doc/ASTStructure.png "AST: Typical AST structure") where each MethodDeclaration describes a function of the root class and each Statement describes a different code snippet.
-The AST can be enriched with additional informations like TypeDeclarations to model the affiliated classes which we choose not to do (see [Limitations & Future Work](#limitations-&-future-work)).
+The AST can be enriched with additional information like TypeDeclarations to model the affiliated classes which we choose not to do (see [Limitations & Future Work](#limitations-&-future-work)).

 ### Visitor Pattern
 The visitor pattern is a commonly used behavioral pattern, which provides the possibility to separate an algorithm from an object structure on which it operates.
 It is a perfect match to traverse the AST since it opens the possibility to read and process parts of the object structure without directly modifying it.